-Figure 3 compares two monthly time series on the nine time series features discussed in this section, the values of which are shown in Table 1.
-The good forecastability of the series on the left is indicated by the low spectral entropy and high Hurst coefficient values.
-The series on the right, however, is essentially a random walk as indicated by the value of the Hurst coefficient, and a spectral entropy of one indicates a very low signal to noise ratio.
-Another notable difference is in the strength of the trend of each series – most of the variance of the series on the left is due to a strong trend, which is forecastable, whereas the variance in the series on the right appears to be due to the randomness of the series.
+Figure 3 compares two monthly time series on the time series features discussed in this section, the values of which are shown in Table 1.
+The low spectral entropy and high Hurst coefficient values indicate the good forecastability of the series on the left.
+The series on the right, however, is essentially a random walk as indicated by the value of the Hurst coefficient, and a spectral entropy of one indicates a low signal-to-noise ratio.
+The variance of the series on the left is primarily due to a forecastable trend, whereas the variance of the series on the right results from the randomness of the series.
 The series on the left has low Kurtosis, i.e., light tails relative to the standard normal distribution, whereas the opposite is true for the series on the right.